w3c/wai-website/pages/planning-policies/interim-repairs/index.md

 When you want to do a comprehensive evaluation:

-- [WCAG Evaluation Methodology (WCAG-EM)](/test-evaluate/conformance/wcag-em/) — Provides a structured approach to help evaluate digital products for accessibility.
+- [WCAG Evaluation Methodology (WCAG-EM)](/test-evaluate/conformance/wcag-em/) — Provides a structured approach to help evaluate websites and other digital products for accessibility.
 - [WCAG-EM Report Tool](https://www.w3.org/WAI/eval/report-tool/) — Free online tool to help create evaluation reports following the WCAG-EM procedure.

 Consider the Scope {#scope}